bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/index.md

 ---
 title: About
-excerpt: >-
-    Web-Dev-Hub is my personal blogand documentation site
+excerpt: Web-Dev-Hub is my personal blogand documentation site
 seo:
   title: About
-    description: This is the About page
+  description: Bryan Guner personal blog about page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
       value: About
       keyName: property
     - name: 'og:description'
       value: This is the About page
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
       value: About
     - name: 'twitter:description'
       value: This is the About page
 template: docs
 ---